Is It Safe To Travel By Bus During Pregnancy?

 • Eat cautiously and at regular intervals as you will already feel full due to lack of activity.
 Also, stick to bottled water and avoid drinking water from unknown sources.

-• Keep bags handy for motion sickness as buses will generally not stop at random locations.
+• Motion sickness in pregnancy is common.
+Keep vomiting bags handy for motion sickness, as buses will generally not stop at random locations.
 Wear supportive clothing and avoid heavy lifting while handling luggage.

 3. Seating Choices: If you can request and get a comfortable seating option, it is ideal to take an aisle seat so that you can move out of your seat without crawling over with too much effort.